dockur/macos/readme.md

   - Choose `Disk Utility` and then select the largest `Apple Inc. VirtIO Block Media` disk.

-  - Click the `Erase` button to format the disk, and give it any recognizable name you like.
+  - Click the `Erase` button to format the disk to APFS, and give it any recognizable name you like.

   - Close the current window and proceed the installation by clicking `Reinstall macOS`.